On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

 which is significantly larger than the gravitational attraction between the Sun and the Earth.
-Thus, the Earth will indeed be accelerated to the terminal velocity $v_{out, \perp}$ which we had determined last time,
+Thus, the Earth will indeed be accelerated to the terminal velocity $v_{out, \perp} = 0.45km/sec$ which we had determined in \S\ref{kine}.

 The circular velocity of the Earth's orbit around the Sun, on the other hand, is around 30.5 km/sec.
 The ratio of the after-impact velocity to pre-impact velocity is thus on the order of 1.01.
 The eccentricity of the Earth's orbit is about 0.0167, and it varies historically between $0.0034 - 0.058$.
-Therefore, the impact contributes to the variation of the Earth's eccentricity within its normal range of variation.
+Therefore, this hypothesized impact event would contribute to the Earth's eccentricity an amount well within its normal range of variation.